swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 Using a simple Username and Password credential example, integrators have the following options:

-Never save and always ask users for authentication data Save authentication data in CardSavr
-Save authentication data outside CardSavr

-Never Save and Always Ask Users for Authentication Data - Merchant authentication data can be acquired from users and provided to CardSavr on demand, use it for a single push provisioning transaction, and then remove it immediately after completion of the push provisioning transaction.
+**Never Save and Always Ask Users for Authentication Data** - Merchant authentication data can be acquired from users and provided to CardSavr on demand, use it for a single push provisioning transaction, and then remove it immediately after completion of the push provisioning transaction.

-Save Authentication Data in CardSavr - Merchant authentication data can be safely stored in the CardSavr platform according to the integrator’s data retention policy.
+**Save Authentication Data in CardSavr** - Merchant authentication data can be safely stored in the CardSavr platform according to the integrator’s data retention policy.
 This allows for future card on file updates without asking for and acquiring merchant site authentication data.

-Save Authentication Data outside CardSavr - Merchant authentication data can be acquired and stored outside of the CardSavr platform.
+**Save Authentication Data outside CardSavr** - Merchant authentication data can be acquired and stored outside of the CardSavr platform.
 The Merchant authentication data is then provided to CardSavr for a one-time use, or stored persistently for future use, depending on integrator’s data retention policies.

 ## Card Payment Credentials